From operator categories to topological operads: Introduction

-The theory of operator categories is really the new advance of this paper; the applications we describe here are only a first step.
-We introduce the $\infty$-category of operator categories in \S \ref{sect:opcats}.
+We introduce the $2$-category of operator categories in \S \ref{sect:opcats}.
 Given an operator category $\Phi$, we develop the homotopy theory of weak operads in two ways.
 The first and simplest of these models (\S \ref{sect:wkoperads}) is as suitable families of spaces over the nerve of a tree-like category $\Delta^{\op}_{\Phi}$ of finite sequences of objects of $\Phi$ that is related to a version of the dendroidal category with level structure when $\Phi=\FF$; this homotopy theory --- that of \emph{complete Segal $\Phi$-operads} --- can be described for any operator category and is easy to describe without many additional combinatorial complications.
 The second, a generalization of Lurie's theory of $\infty$-operads, requires more technology, and will come later (\S \ref{sect:Luriestyle}).

-One easy way to form new operator categories from old is \emph{truncation} (Ex. \ref{exm:truncation}).
-For any operator category $\Phi$ and any integer $n\geq 1$, the full subcategory $\Phi_{\leq n}$ spanned by those objects whose underlying finite set contains no more than $n$ elements is an operator category.
-Applying this truncation to the operator category $\OO$, we obtain the following without difficulty. \begin{thm*} The operads $A_n$ for $1\leq n<\infty$ are the symmetrizations of the terminal weak operad over $\OO_{\leq n}$. \end{thm*}

-There is a monoidal structure on the $\infty$-category of all operator categories called the \emph{wreath product}, which we describe in \S \ref{sect:wreath}.
-An object of the wreath product $\Psi\wr\Phi$ is a pair consisting of an object $I\in\Phi$ and a collection of objects $\{J_i\ |\ i\in I\}$ indexed by the elements of $I$.
-The Boardman--Vogt tensor product of operads \cite{MR524181} is externalized relative to this wreath product in \S \ref{sect:BV}, so that the homotopy theory of algebras over a weak $\Psi$-operad $C$ in the homotopy theory of algebras over a weak $\Phi$-operad $D$ can be identified with the homotopy theory of algebras over a weak $\Psi\wr\Phi$-operad $C\otimes D$.
-In particular, the Boardman--Vogt tensor product of the terminal weak $\Psi$-operad with the terminal weak $\Phi$-operad is the terminal $\Psi\wr\Phi$-operad (Th. \ref{prp:UotimesUisU}).
-If we form iterated wreath products

-of the operator category $\OO$, we may therefore formulate the following. \begin{thm*} The operads $E_n$ for $0\leq n<\infty$ are the symmetrizations of the terminal weak operad over $\OO^{(n)}$. \end{thm*} This result identifies the homotopy theory of $E_n$ algebras in any $\OO^{(n)}$-operad $C$ with the homotopy theory of $A_{\infty}$-algebras in $A_{\infty}$-algebras in \dots\ in $A_{\infty}$-algebras in $C$.
-This can be regarded as a homotopy-theoretic generalization of the \emph{Eckmann--Hilton argument}, which identifies the category of monoids in monoids (in the category of sets, say) with the category of commutative monoids.